htsai1/SDCND-Term1-Project2-TrafficSignClassifier/project_writeup.md

 ####1.
 Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 You can use this template as a guide for writing the report.
 The submission includes the project code.

-You're reading it! and here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)
+You're reading it! and here is a link to my [project code implementation](https://github.com/htsai1/SDCND-Term1-Project2-TrafficSignClassifier/blob/master/Traffic_Sign_Classifier.ipynb)

 ###Data Set Summary & Exploration

 ####1.
 Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+I used the numpy to calculate summary statistics of the traffic signs data set, below answers are outputs from the code.

 * The size of training set is ?
+As output from the node: Number of training examples = 34799
 * The size of the validation set is ?
+As output from the node: Number of validation examples = 4410
 * The size of test set is ?
+As output from the node: Number of testing examples = 12630
 * The shape of a traffic sign image is ?
+Image data shape = 34799
 * The number of unique classes/labels in the data set is ?
+Number of classes = 43

 ####2.
 Include an exploratory visualization of the dataset.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+Gaol is to create an exploratory visualization of the data set.

-![alt text][image1]
+I used matplotlib to plot out few images from the training dataset.
+And used histogram to create the sample distribution list with counts of each label.
+![Visualization of the training data set][writeup_image_visualization of dataset]

 ###Design and Test a Model Architecture